 Wild Garlic Pesto

-Make the most of delicious and pungent wild garlic with this easy wild garlic pesto recipe.
+Make the most of delicious and pungent wild garlic with this easy Wild Garlic Pesto recipe.
 I foraged for the wild garlic in a local park where it is growing in abundance and the delicate white flowers are just starting to appear.
-Delicious with pasta, swirled through soups, try it with roast chicken or tossed through freshly boiled new potatoes for a taste of Spring.
+Delicious with pasta, swirled through soups, try it with roast chicken or tossed through freshly boiled new potatoes for a fresh taste of Spring.

 What you’ll need